-WCAG 2 does not specifically address mobile apps, however, the principles, and success criteria outlined in WCAG 2 are relevant to mobile apps.
+WCAG 2 does not specifically address mobile app accessibility, however, the principles and success criteria outlined in WCAG 2 are relevant to mobile apps and can act as mobile app accessibility guidelines.
 The sufficient techniques and known failures for WCAG 2 don’t specifically address mobile apps — however sufficient techniques and failures are non-normative information and criteria for mobile apps could be created to map to WCAG success criteria.
 The World Wide Web Consortium (W3C) did create Mobile Web Best Practices for mobile web apps, however, these best practices are not accessibility specific although they do include guidance that promotes accessibility.
-The best practices need to be updated and thus the WCAG 2 guidelines are the most relevant set of public standards that should guide mobile app development.
+The best practices need to be updated and thus the WCAG 2 guidelines are the most relevant set of public standards that should inform mobile app accessibility guidelines during development.
 Additionally, the Web Accessibility Initiative (WAI) created a W3C guideline document titled User Agent Accessibility Guidance 2.0 — the guidelines provided in that document are beneficial in creating accessible mobile apps.

 The Twenty-First Century Communications and Video Accessibility Act

 The CVAA Rulemaking and Order from October 2011